 (c) Ensure that all credits from complementary courses are outside the discipline or field of the major program.

 See also Student Resources for information for New Students, including:

 12 credits selected from the MSE core courses:

 6 credits of environmentally related subjects selected with the approval of the program advisor.
-At least 3 credits must be in an area outside of the student's Major. (ie. Arts students take at least 3 credits of natural sciences; Science and Agriculture students take at least 3 credits of social sciences)
+At least 3 credits must be in an area outside of the student's broad area of study (ie. Arts, Law, and Management students take at least 3 credits of natural sciences; Science, Agricultural & Environmental Sciences, and Engineering students take at least 3 credits of social sciences)

 NOTE: Only courses at the 200-level and above can be counted for the Minor.

 A list of suggested courses is available.
 Students are also encouraged to examine the course lists of the various Domains in the Major and Faculty Programs in Environment for courses which interest them.